-- 2.1 The Corporation will appoint at least 12 and not more than 20 Governors, to include: - (a) the Principal (ex officio): - (b) at least two members of the College Staff, nominated and elected from among the Staff and appointed by the Corporation; - (c) at least two students, elected by the Student body in accordance with the Students Union ("SU") Constitution; and - (d) up to fifteen Independent Governors. - 2.2 The final decision to appoint Governors (including Staff and Student Governors) to serve on the Corporation rests with the Corporation as a body.
-The Corporation shall not appoint or reappoint any Independent Governor unless it has first considered the advice of its Search Committee. - 2.3 Independent Governors will be appointed for a term of office of up to 4 years to expire on 31 March of the fourth year.
+- 2.1 The Corporation will appoint at least 10 and not more than 20 Governors, to include: - (a) the Principal (ex officio); - (b) at least two members of the College Staff, nominated and elected from among the Staff and appointed by the Corporation; - (c) at least two students, elected by the Student body in accordance with the Students Union ("SU") Constitution; and - (d) a majority of Independent Governors. - 2.2 The final decision to appoint Governors (including Staff and Student Governors) to serve on the Corporation rests with the Corporation as a body.
+The Corporation shall not appoint or reappoint any Independent Governor unless it has first considered the advice of its Search Committee.

+- 2.3 Independent Governors will be appointed for a term of office of up to 4 years.
 On the expiry of their term of office, Independent Governors will be eligible for re-appointment.
-On completion of his/her term of office, a Governor wishing to be considered for re-appointment will be subject to a rigorous review of his/her performance.
-In line with the Code of Good Governance for English Colleges, it should be regarded as exceptional for any individual to serve more than two consecutive terms of office (or eight years).

-- 2.4 At the end of their eighth consecutive year in office, Governors shall be deemed to have reached the end of their term of office.
-Although Governors who have completed at least eight consecutive years in office may be considered for reappointment in the usual way, each further re-appointment should usually be for a maximum term of one year, so that the position is reviewed at least annually, and with an expectation that the individual will mentor new Governors where appropriate. - 2.5 One Staff Governor shall be drawn from the academic staff and one from the non-academic staff, nominated and elected by academic and non-academic staff respectively.
+Any Independent Governor wishing to be considered for re-appointment will be subject to a rigorous review of their performance.
+In line with the Code of Good Governance for English Colleges, it should be regarded as exceptional for any individual to serve more than two consecutive terms of office (or 8 years), unless subsequently undertaking a new and more senior role, for example as chair of a Committee, or as Chair or Vice Chair of the Corporation. - 2.4 At the end of their eighth consecutive year in office, Governors shall be deemed to have reached the end of their term of office.
+Although Governors who have completed at least eight consecutive years in office may be considered for reappointment in the usual way, each further re-appointment should usually be for a maximum term of one year, so that the position is reviewed at least annually, and with an expectation that the individual will mentor new Governors where appropriate. - 2.5 One Staff Governor shall be drawn from the academic staff and one from the non-academic staff and they will nominated and elected by academic and non-academic staff respectively.
 The Clerk shall be responsible for overseeing the election arrangements.
 Staff Governors will be appointed for a term of office of four years.
 On completion of their term of office or if the position becomes vacant for any other reason, a further election will be held. - 2.6 Student Governors will be elected by the student body in accordance with the SU Constitution.
-The SU President will normally take up one of the Student Governor positions.
-The other Student Governor will be nominated and elected by the student body.
-Unlike other categories of membership, Student Governors are normally appointed for a one-year term of office. - 2.7 Unless his/her appointment is terminated in accordance with paragraph 9.2 of the Instrument, an Executive Governor shall remain a Governor for as long as he/she holds his/her primary office. - 2.8 The Search Committee shall monitor Governors' terms of office to ensure that appropriate arrangements are in place for maintaining continuity in the appropriate categories of membership.
+Unlike other categories of membership, Student Governors are normally appointed for a one or two-year term of office. - 2.7 Unless his/her appointment is terminated in accordance with paragraph 9.2 of the Instrument, or he or she chooses to step down, an Executive Governor shall remain a Governor for as long as he/she holds his/her primary office. - 2.8 The Search committee shall monitor Governors' terms of office to ensure that appropriate arrangements are in place for maintaining continuity in the appropriate categories of membership.
 The Clerk will maintain a register of Governors' terms of office which will periodically be made known to the Corporation so that any views of the membership as a whole may be taken into account in respect of succession planning.